Diversity and Inclusion

 Black Student Union (BSU)

-The purpose of the Black Student Union is create an open and safe environment for students to gather and discuss black culture, history, and identity.
+The Black Student Union is an open and safe environment for students to gather as a community to share their voice and opinions while discussing culture, history, and Identity while also gaining racial awareness.
 Advisor: Ayinde Tate

 Diversity Awareness Club (DAC)